CFStumpf/ud036_StarterCode/README.md

 # Full Stack Nanodegree Movie Trailer Website

 Source code for a Movie Trailer website.
+This site will take in a users favorite movies and display them on a website.
+The site will display an image of the movie's poster, as long as its name.
+Once a visitor clicks on the poster image it will launch the movie's trailer.

+## Required Software

+You will need the last version of Python 2.7.

 ## Instructions